Industrial Engineering & Manufacturing Glossary

 R

-The process of finding the fundamental cause of a problem and implementing a permanent fix.
-Includes methods like 5 Whys, Fishbone, 8D, and Fault Tree Analysis.
-Full guide →
+The disciplined process of finding a problem's fundamental cause and implementing a permanent fix.

 Quality